Guide to CISM Certification

 • Submitting your CISM application and paying the application fee.
 ISACA will confirm all of your information before awarding you the certification.

-There’s no requirement from ISACA that requires a degree, but having work experience in information security is a must.
+ISACA doesn't require certification exam takers to have a degree, but having work experience in information security is a must.
 Many information security employers look for candidates with a bachelor’s degree in cybersecurity, information security, computer science, or a related subject.

 Placeholder